 Our nation owes its freedom to those who serve in our armed forces.
 As a 23-year veteran of the Army Reserve, Jerry considers it an honor to serve his country and fights to ensure veterans receive the benefits they rightly deserve, and is proud to have served as chairman of the Veterans Committee in the Legislature.
 During Jerry's tenure in the House, laws have been passed providing unprecedented services and benefits to our veterans, including protecting our students called to active duty, providing academic and professional credit for military service, a program to help veterans injured in war with home modifications, provide veterans preference in public housing and make veteran's status a protected class in our discrimination laws.
 He understands the challenges our service members and veterans face as they return home after serving our country.
 Jerryís Reserve duties included deployments to Iraq, Bosnia, as well as providing free legal assistance to soldiers and their families at the Walter Reed Army Medical Center.
 Jerry also volunteers for the Massachusetts Bar Associationís veterans Dial-A-Lawyer program.
 He finds it troubling that almost one-third of the adult homeless population are veterans, and will work with veteranís groups to take care of those who served our country.

 Jerry believes a modern transportation system is critical to ensuring the economic growth of our state.
 Jerry helped secure funds for the recently built commuter garage located near the Beverly Depot, which provides residents with a much needed place to park, but also help the environment by promoting public transportation.
-The state has begun a complete upgrade of Route 1A (Rantoul Street) from near the Beverly-Salem Bridge to the Memorial School.
+The city is close to completing an upgrade of Route 1A (Rantoul Street) from near the Beverly-Salem Bridge to the Memorial School with help from a $20 million state grant.
 The state also awarded Beverly $5 million to improve the off-ramp at exit 19 near Brimbal Avenue.
 Jerry also helped the City secure millions of dollars in so-called Chapter 90 funds to fix our roads.These projects, and others, provide jobs for our community and improve our transportation infrastructure.